 In Play: These are the cards on the table in front of you, showing your Race and Class (if any) and the Items you are carrying.
-Continuing Curses and some other cards also stay on the table after you play them.
+Continuing Curses also stay on the table after you play them.
 Cards in play are public information and must be visible to the other players.